 Our 7-Day tours include 5 days of hiking.
 The first and last days of all our hiking tours are travel days used to transfer to/from the town where your hike will begin/end.
 If you would like to hike for 7 days, simply select one of our 9-Day tours.

 Our 7-Day tours include 6 nights of accommodation – specifically the first 6 nights on your hiking tour.
 Your tour finishes on the seventh day when you check out of your last B&B.

 A single supplement is an additional charge for walkers booking single accommodation (a room for one person).
 The total tour price per person requesting a single room is the price per person plus the single supplement.
 The supplement covers the extra costs associated with accommodating a single person in their own room.

-It is not possible to bring your dog on Hillwalk Scotland hiking tours.
+It is not possible to bring your dog on Hillwalk Tours hiking holidays.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.

 Yes, bus and train tickets can be purchased online in advance of your trip.
 Specific transport information is available on the tour pages of each hiking region.
 For example, visit our West Highland Way travel information page.